Omer109ALEX/MNIST/README.md

-# mnist useing keras and CNN
+# mnist using keras and CNN
  solve mnis problem with CNN model with keras